Title: Broker

 wrestling:

-While his nickname may have had more to do with sports, his older brother was known as “Freddie Whitewash.”
-Although he was a chauffeur by trade, Fred was connected to illegal gambling, and was arrested in 1939 and again in 1960 for operating a numbers lottery.
+While his nickname may have had more to do with sports than the bakery item sold on street corners, his older brother’s nickname was even more colorful.
+He was known as “Freddie Whitewash.”
+Although he was a chauffeur by trade, newspaper accounts connected him to illegal gambling.
+He was arrested in 1939 and again in 1960 for operating a numbers lottery.
 (He and his wife share a gravestone two rows away from his brother’s mausoleum.)

-Madeline apparently had sufficient financial resources to pay for the attractive memorial building, which was solely occupied by her husband until she died in 1982.
-The rest of Joe’s and Madeline’s family were primarily buried at Holy Cross Cemetery in Yeadon.
+Madeline apparently had sufficient financial resources to pay for George’s attractive memorial building, which was solely occupied by her husband until she died in 1982.
+Most of the rest of Joe’s and Madeline’s family were buried at Holy Cross Cemetery in Yeadon.

 (To read about the people for whom the other two nearby mausoleums are named, see Philip Lawall and George W. Milliken.)